Skip to main content

 What you will study

-To complete the Graduate Certificate of Diabetes Education, students must attain four credit points of core units.
+To complete the Graduate Certificate of Diabetes Education, students must earn four credit points from core units.

 Core units